 Half Barrier Level Crossing

-Most level crossings utilize traffic light signals with a steady amber light, twin flashing red stoplights and a sound alarm for pedestrians.
-Some will have full barriers - a barrier on each side of the crossing that extend over both lanes.
+Most level crossings utilize traffic light signals that show a steady amber light, twin flashing red stoplights, and a sound alarm for pedestrians.
+Some will have full barriers - a barrier on each side of the crossing that extends over both lanes.
 Some will have half barriers - barriers on each side of the crossing that extend over only one lane.
 And some will have no barriers.

-When a train approaches the level crossing the amber light will show followed by the flashing red stoplights.
-If the amber light shows after you have passed the stop line then you should continue forward.
-If you haven't past the stop line then you must stop and wait for the lights to go off and the barriers to rise.
+When a train approaches the level crossing, the amber light will show, followed by the flashing red stoplights.
+If the amber light shows after you have passed the stop line, then you should continue forward.
+If you haven't passed the stop line, then you must stop and wait for the lights to go off and the barriers to rise.

-If a train passes and the lights continue to flash or the alarm sounds a different tone then another train is approaching so you must continue to wait.
+If a train passes and the lights continue to flash, or the alarm sounds a different tone, another train is approaching, so you must continue to wait.

 Some level crossings have no warning lights.
-If you approach such a crossing and the barriers begin to close then you should stop and wait.
+If you approach such a crossing and the barriers begin to close, you should stop and wait.

-These have no barriers, gates, lights or attendant.
-There will be a give way sign however.
+These have no barriers, gates, lights or attendants.
+There will be a give way sign, however.
 Approach with extra caution, stop, look both ways, listen and make sure no train is approaching.

-If ever you break down or have an accident on a level crossing then the first thing to do is to get everyone out of your car and clear of the crossing.
+If ever you break down or have an accident on a level crossing, the first thing to do is get everyone out of your car and clear of the crossing.

-Some level crossings will have a railway telephone present if you see one then use it to inform the operator of what's happened.
+Some level crossings will have a railway telephone present.
+If you see one, use it to inform the operator of what's happened.
 They will give you instructions, which you should follow.
-If a train isn't due for a fair amount of time then try and push your car clear.
-If no railway phone is present then use a mobile to call the police.
+If a train isn't due for a fair amount of time, try and push your car clear.
+If no railway phone is present, use a mobile to call the police.